josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 compiler for order-related database queries.
 Before that, I worked for Morgan Stanley as part of the housing and mortgage research group.
 I graduated with a B.A. in Economics from University of Pennsylvania in 2011.
 I'm originally from San José, Costa Rica.

-I am currently working at the intersection of software engineering and machine learning, and am interested in exploring applied machine learning research.
+My research interests are focused on the intersection of software engineering and machine learning.
+I'm particularly interested in learning from code corpora and from existing search procedures.

-Recently, I have spent most of my time working on applications of machine learning to healthcare, in particular using Electronic Health Records for early prediction of pancreatic cancer diagnoses.
+Recently, I've spent most of my time on two projects: AutoML that exploits information found in code corpora, and applying ML to Electronic Health Records for early prediction of pancreatic cancer (jointly with physicians at BIDMC).
-This is joint work with researchers at
-Beth Israel Deaconess Medical Center.

 I have researched and published work on: